Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Application of MY-based Kohn--Sham inversion to periodic settings

 with

-and where the sum is over the usual reciprocal lattice vectors $\GG$.
+where the sum is over the usual reciprocal lattice vectors $\GG$.
 This characterization is very much in line with the usual discretization schemes based on plane waves, where essentially one just selects a subspace of $H_\mathrm{per}^s(\Omega)$ by limiting the largest $|\GG|$.
-Note that the space with $s=+1$ is different to the homogeneous Sobolev space of Eq.~\eqref{eq:hom-Sobolev}, since the $1+|\GG|^{2}$ (instead of just $|\GG|^{2}$) in the definition of the norm in Eq.~\eqref{eq:Hs_per-norm} takes care of lower-order derivatives as well.
+Note that the space with $s=+1$ is different to the homogeneous Sobolev space of Eq.~\eqref{eq:hom-Sobolev}, apart from consisting of periodic functions, since the $1+|\GG|^{2}$ (instead of just $|\GG|^{2}$) in the definition of the norm in Eq.~\eqref{eq:Hs_per-norm} means the uniform $\GG=0$ component is included as well.

-As a result of this definition, key quantities of the MY program, such as the duality map $J$, can be obtained in computable, closed-form expressions.
+As a result of the above definition of the norm in terms of a Fourier expansion, key quantities of the MY program, such as the duality map $J$, can be obtained in computable, closed-form expressions.
 For example, with the particular choice $X = H_\mathrm{per}^{-1}(\Omega)$ for densities and $X^* = H_\mathrm{per}^{1}(\Omega)$ for potentials one obtains the duality map in the Fourier representation as~\cite{Herbst2025} {H_\mathrm{per}^{-1}} {H_\mathrm{per}^{1}}

-Noticing that $1 / (\mu + \abs{\GG}^2)$ is the Fourier representation of the Yukawa potential $\Phi^\mu(\rr) = \exp{(-\mu \abs{\rr})}/ (4\pi \abs{\rr})$ then admits the closed-form formulation as a convolution,
+Noticing that $1 / (\mu^2 + \abs{\GG}^2)$ is the Fourier representation of the Yukawa potential $\Phi^\mu(\rr) = \exp{(-\mu \abs{\rr})}/ (4\pi \abs{\rr})$ then admits the closed-form formulation as a convolution,

 which is efficiently computable in a plane-wave discretization using Eq.~\eqref{eq:Jfourier} and fast-Fourier transforms.
 We remark that the validity of Assumption~\ref{ass:DFT} must still explicitly be demonstrated with this choice of spaces, although the periodic setting naturally guarantees the existence of a ground state for every choice of potential $v\in H_\mathrm{per}^1(\Omega)$.